 - Sawant K, Pawar AM, Banga KS, et al. Dentinal microcracks after root canal instrumentation using instruments manufactured with different NiTi alloys and the SAF system: A systematic review.
 App Sci.
 2021;11(11):4984.

-- Bhavikatti SK, Karobari MI, Zainuddin SL, et al. Investigating the antioxidant and cytocompatibility of Mimusops elengi Linn extract over human gingival fibroblast cells.
+- Bhavikatti SK, Karobari MI, Zainuddin SL, et al. investigating the antioxidant and cytocompatibility of Mimusops elengi linn extract over human gingival fibroblast cells.
 Int J Enviro Res Public Hea.
 2021;18(13):7162.

-- Karobari MI, Basheer SN, Sayed FR, et al. An in vitro stereomicroscopic evaluation of bioactivity between Neo MTA Plus, Pro Root MTA, BIODENTINE & glass ionomer cement using dye penetration method.
+- Karobari MI, Basheer SN, Sayed FR, et al. An in vitro stereomicroscopic evaluation of bioactivity between Neo MTA Plus, Pro Root MTA, BIODENTINE and glass ionomer cement using dye penetration method.
 Mat.
 2021;14(12):3159.

-- Rohit Singh T, Ezhilarasan D. Ethanolic extract of Lagerstroemia speciosa (L.) pers., induces apoptosis and cell cycle arrest in HepG2 cells.
+- Rohit Singh T, Ezhilarasan D. Ethanolic extract of Lagerstroemia speciosa (L.) Pers., induces apoptosis and cell cycle arrest in HepG2 cells.
 Nutr Cancer.
 2020;72(1):146-56.

 - Ezhilarasan D. MicroRNA interplay between hepatic stellate cell quiescence and activation.
 Euro J Pharmacol.
 2020;885:173507.

-- Romera A, Peredpaya S, Shparyk Y, et al. Bevacizumab biosimilar BEVZ92 versus reference bevacizumab in combination with FOLFOX or FOLFIRI as first-line treatment for metastatic colorectal cancer: a multicentre, open-label, randomised controlled trial.
+- Romera A, Peredpaya S, Shparyk Y, et al. Bevacizumab biosimilar BEVZ92 versus reference bevacizumab in combination with FOLFOX or FOLFIRI as first-line treatment for metastatic colorectal cancer: A multicentre, open-label, randomised controlled trial.
 Lancet Gastroenterol Hepatol.
 2018;3(12):845-55.